sachaMorin/cpp-graph-planner/README.md

 # cpp-graph-planner

-Small project to learn C++ after reading [A Tour of C++](https://www.stroustrup.com/tour2.html).
+Small project to review C++ after reading [A Tour of C++](https://www.stroustrup.com/tour2.html).
 The library allows to build directed and undirected graphs.
 Nodes are indexed with `(x, y)` coordinates on a 2D grid.
 Graphs support pathfinding with A* based on the [Wikipedia pseudocode](https://en.wikipedia.org/wiki/A*_search_algorithm).

-Moreover, the `OccupancyGraph` class uses to the above tools to build graphs directly from `pgm` files representing occupancy maps.
+The `OccupancyGraph` class uses to the above tools to build graphs directly from `pgm` files representing occupancy maps.

 ![](./images/map_euclidean.png)